 In the 1950s Wes Sr. and Beatrice Gillingham bought this land with a small cabin in the woods in the Catskill Mountains.
 In 1997 their youngest son also called Wes and his wife Amy (that's us) started Wild Roots Farm.
 We began as a organic CSA (Community Supported Agriculture) and market farm where we grew vegetables on 10 acres of leased river bottom soil in addition to the 100 acres that we live on.
 We also raised sheep, cows and chickens.
 In 2006 our leased vegetable field flooded causing us to turn our attention to our 100 acres farmstead.
 We have now transitioned into doing educational programs and events while Wes works as Associate Director for Catskill Mountainkeeper an environmental advocacy organization.
 We continue to grow all of our own food, raise 3 breeds of sheep for wool, tend to our Scottish Highland cow, chickens and ducks.
 We enjoy bringing people together around the community wood fired bake oven.

-Amy is the heart of Wild roots Farm.
+Amy is the heart of Wild Roots Farm.
 She homeschooled her two children and taught them through experiential learning on the farm.
 Amy loves working in the garden and grows all of the family’s fresh vegetables, looks after the orchard, berry patches and flower gardens.
-Amy and Iris both work with sheep and currently have heritage breeds (Icelandic, Shetland and Scottish Blackface).
 She is a fiber artist and hand spinner, dyer, knitter, and felter using wool from her sheep.
 Along with her garden skills, Amy is knowledgeable in wild edibles and medicinal plants.
 She has led workshops on building connection with the natural world.
-Amy is a facilitator intern with Transformational Breath Foundation.
-She was inspired to build the outdoor wood fired bake oven to help build community.
+Amy is a Certified Breath Facilitator and Group Leader with Transformational Breath® Foundation.
+She was inspired to build the outdoor wood-fired bake oven to help foster community connections.
 Amy has a strong relationship with the earth and has worked closely with nature in all seasons.
-She works to bring people together around art and food by connecting to nature and our resources.
+She works to bring people together around art and food by connecting to nature and our foodways.